lambdaclass/starknet_stack/infrastructure/README.md

 make destroy-sequencer
 ```

-You can see the sequencer logs by logging in via SSH (admin user) to a node and executing
+To watch the sequencer logs you can do so by logging in via SSH (admin user) to a node and executing

 ```shell
 journalctl --user -xefu sequencer
 ```

+Note: remove the `f` flag to stop the tail/follow behaviour